Alaska book ban vote draws attention of hometown rockers

 ANCHORAGE, Alaska (AP) — Members of the Grammy-winning rock band Portugal.
 The Man are stepping into a banned book controversy in their Alaska home town.

-After the school board at the Matanuska-Susitna Borough School District in Palmer voted 5-2 last week to remove five classics including F. Scott Fitzgerald's “The Great Gatsby," “Joseph Heller's Catch-22” and Maya Angelou's “I Know Why the Caged Bird Sings,” the band announced it would buy the books for any student or parent who wanted them.
+After the school board at the Matanuska-Susitna Borough School District in Palmer voted 5-2 last week to remove five classics used for high school English elective courses including F. Scott Fitzgerald's “The Great Gatsby," “Joseph Heller's Catch-22” and Maya Angelou's “I Know Why the Caged Bird Sings,” the band announced it would buy the books for any student or parent who wanted them.

 The books are controversial because of sexual references and descriptions of rape and incest, “things that are pretty serious problems, especially in our teenage world,” said board member Jeff Taylor, a Wasilla business owner who voted in favor of the ban.